Arcade Game Rooms in Non-Traditional Locations

 Increase Time on Site

 If you operate a restaurant or bar with a game room, customers will likely come to your establishment “just to play some pinball for a while” or “shoot a few hoops on the basketball game with some friends.”
-Before long, however, they will have worked up an appetite and will decide to grab a few more things before they leave.
+Before long, however, they will have worked up an appetite and decide to grab a few more things before leaving.
 Without the game room on-site, you would have lost the gaming, food, and beverage income.

 Outer Orbit, based in San Francisco, brings food and fun together, offering spirits and Hawaiian-inspired dishes & desserts along with nine Pinball machines available for guests to enjoy an extended and exciting stay after they’ve finished a meal or are enjoying a few cocktails.
 To draw a bigger crowd to their establishment, Outer Orbit also hosts Pinball tournaments – each with a different theme, teaches Pinball basics classes, and generously allows a ‘Free Play Wednesday’ every Wednesday to bring in more foot traffic and gain more regulars.